epicweb-dev/epic-stack/docs/managing-updates.md

 [the Epic Stack's commit history](https://github.com/epicweb-dev/epic-stack/commits/main) anytime you'd like to see what updates could be made to your project.

+Check the [epic-stack field in the package.json file](../package.json) to see what the date and commit hash were when you created your project.

 ## How to update NPM dependencies

 Another part of the Epic Stack is the dependencies of the project.
 These you